Linklancien/vplayint/README.md

   click_fn:      on_click
   resized_fn:    on_resized
   ```
   - the on_init function is where you declare all your boutons, and the fonction that you want to be key-binded.
-Respectively by adding them in the ``boutons_liste`` array of your struct and by using the ``opt.new_action`` function.
+Respectively by adding them in the ``boutons_list`` array of your struct and by using the ``opt.new_action`` function.
     Let's detail more the ``opt.new_action`` function.
 In order, you have to give: ``(function, 'function_name', -1 or int(gg.KeyCode.THE_KEY_YOU_WANT_TO_BE_ASSIGNED)``.
     - the function need to only have (mut Appli) in it's arguments.
     If you want to access other fiels of your App struct, you can use ``if mut app is App{}`` or ``match app{App{}}``.